oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 To deploy patches to endpoints as quickly as possible, client-side settings should not restrict or delay the installation of patches where it does not interfere with critical operation or cause loss of data due to unexpected reboots.

-Windows Update and Patching Design Decisions for all agencies and implementation types.
+Windows Update and Patching Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---